edenbdv/BloomFilter/README.md

 After the Facebook clone server sends a valid input, it can interact with the menu by entering an option number (1 or 2) along with a URL:

 - **Option 1**: Add the URL to the list of blacklisted URLs.
+For instance, entering `1 www.example.com` will add this URL to the blacklist.
 - **Option 2**: Check whether the URL is already in the list of blacklisted URLs.
+For example, entering `2 www.example.com` will verify if this URL is blacklisted.